 All reinforcing steel, including tie bars, dowel bars, and load transmission devices used in accordance with plan provisions shall be accurately placed and secured in position in accordance with details shown on the "Standard Details".
 The reinforcement shall be accurately located in the forms, and firmly held in place, before and during concrete placement, by means of bar supports, adequate in strength and number to prevent displacement, to keep the steel at the proper distance from the forms and to carry the reinforcing bars they support.
 Bars shall be supported by standard galvanized bar supports, bar supports with plastic tips, stainless steel bar supports, or approved plastic bar supports.
 Reinforcing bars shall be securely wired together at alternate intersections, following a pattern approved by the Engineer, and at all splices, and shall be securely wired to each dowel intersection.
-Before any concrete is placed, all mortar, mud, dirt, etc., shall be cleaned from the reinforcement.
-No concrete shall be deposited until the Engineer has inspected the placement of the reinforcing steel and given permission to proceed.
+Before any concrete is placed, all mortar, mud, dirt, etc., shall be cleaned from the reinforcing steel and given permission to proceed.